Q: What Can I Do to Keep My Teen from Giving Up When Things Get Tough?

 Those with a fixed mindset believe people are stuck with the smarts or talent they had at birth.
 Therefore, when something does not come easily, it means you don’t have the talent or intelligence to master it.
 It is safer to give up than to show others your limitation.
 (For more about mindsets, purchase Dr. Dweck’s book Mindset: The New Psychology of Success.)

 My favorite book about motivation is The Little Engine That Could.
 Reminding teens of the book’s mantra always gets a smile: “I think I can, I think I can.”
 The Little Engine had something psychologists call “self-efficacy.”
 This is the belief that you have the competence to succeed.
 People who think they can do better, do better.

-Your daughter is also caught in a web of depressive and anxious thoughts that distort reality.
+Your daughter is also caught in a web of anxious thoughts that distort reality.
 For example, she tells herself that her day was crummy because of the D she got on her math test.
-Depression does not remember the B+ she got on an English paper, or her promotion to first chair in orchestra.
+A mood disorder does not remember the B+ she got on an English paper, or her promotion to first chair in orchestra.
 Anxiety turns everything into a catastrophe.
 The thought pattern goes something like this: that D will ruin her final grade, she won’t get into honors math next year, or AP math the next, and then she won’t get into college.